Mriduldevops/DSSE-SRE-Assignment/README.md

 real api endpoint
  Make sure your program supports multiple country codes as input  Be ready to demo execution of your program in the terminal

+Solution -

+Created a python code for county lookup service - lookup_requests.py Terminal commands to get the desired output are present in - terminal commands